 Duane saw how the natural environment not only provides opportunities to engage in all aspects of the curriculum but enhances social and emotional wellbeing.
-Duane is Forest School trained and recently completed the Certificate in Therapeutic Skills for Outdoor Leaders with The Therapeutic Forest.

 Angela has worked in the Arts and Mental health for 15 years, speaking publicly nationally and internationally.
 With a Masters in Art History and Curating, Angela is a member of Tate Liverpool’s Advisory Board and based at the Walker Art Gallery, led the John Moores Painting Prize until 2015.

 She has worked with several NHS Trusts including Mersey Care and the Surrey and Borders Partnership as well as helping to create additional Mental Health services such as James’ Place.

 An advocate for early intervention in health and wellbeing practice, Angela believes that by creating curiosity during a child's early years and the opportunity to explore the natural environment, we can instil good practice for their long-term mental health.

 Tony has vast experience of play, youth work and adventure playground management in some of the most disadvantaged communities on Merseyside and Chester.